ghik/opinionated-scala/Basic-functional-constructs.md

   consumeAnything
 ```

-This is also very natural - a function that consumes anything can is definitely a function that can consume a string.
+This is also very natural - a function that consumes anything is definitely a function that can consume a string.

 Covariance and contravariance can even work together: